PhantoomDev/bt3-re/readme.md

 ## Current Status
 - Reverse engineering: In Progress
-- Code injection research: Not Started
+- Code injection research?: Not Started
 - Dolphin modification: In Progress
 - Netplay implementation: Not Started